x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/permanently-delete-a-mailbox-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve permanently deleted an active mailbox, do the following:
+To verify that you've permanently deleted an active mailbox, do the following:

 1. Verify that the mailbox is no longer listed in the EAC.